 - Check appointment at 12:00-midnight German time.
-This is the time when the system will convert all cancel appointment to the available one.
+This is the time when the system will convert all cancel appointments to the available one.

 - Better to book an appointment in advance during the interview process and if no offer letter received then cancel it for someone else.

-- Check available time slot on regular time interval, in order to claim it.
+- Check available time slots on a regular time interval, in order to claim it.

 - Be careful with “Central European Summer Time” and “Central European Time”, time changes in Germany according to summer and winter.